arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 You can also change the role of a certain member or remove them from the **Manage Members** section.

-If you would like to change the role, you do this by first selecting on the Roles dropdown for a certain member.
+If you would like to change the role, you do this by first selecting on the ` Role`  dropdown for a certain member.

 ![Changing role menu](assets/change-role.png)